jakozaur/advent-of-code-2023/README.md

 4. [Badge on my Rapsberry PI](03-badger-2040/README.md): Ventured into hardware and created custom badge for conference.
 5. [Generate sample data in SQL using LLM](05-sample-sql-data/README.md): Time for AI.
 LLM that will generate sample data in SQL.
 6. [Generate sample data in SQL, but autodetect schema](06-sample-autogenerate-sql-data/README.md): Extension of above project.
 This time use data as sample.
+6. [Housing Poland](07-housing-poland/README.md): Implement a Streamlit app.
+Simulation of housing affordability in Poland.